bhardwajRahul/NoteDiscovery/README.md

 ### Network Security
 - ⚠️ **Do NOT expose directly to the internet** without additional security measures
-- Run behind a reverse proxy (nginx, Caddy) with HTTPS and authentication if needed
+- Run behind a reverse proxy (nginx, Caddy) with HTTPS for production use
 - Keep it on your local network or use a VPN for remote access
 - By default, the app listens on `0.0.0.0:8000` (all network interfaces)

-### No Built-in Authentication
+### Authentication
-- The app has **no authentication by design** (single-user, self-hosted)
-- Anyone with network access can read and modify your notes
-- Use network-level security (firewall, VPN) for access control
+- **Optional password protection** is available (disabled by default)
+- See **[AUTHENTICATION.md](AUTHENTICATION.md)** for setup instructions
+- Simple to enable with Docker: `docker-compose exec notediscovery /app/generate_password_hash.sh`
+- Perfect for single-user or small team deployments
-- Consider adding authentication via reverse proxy if needed
+- For multi-user setups, consider a reverse proxy with OAuth/SSO

 ### Data Privacy
 - Your notes are stored as **plain text markdown files** in `data/notes/`